patilpushkarp/harvard_business_school/_sources/docs/finance_online/ratio_analysis.md

 - **"We can think of profit margins in a hierarchy in which each successive margin takes an additional factor into account."**
 ![Profit Margins](./profit_margins_1.png)
+- **"The gross margin is gross profit divided by sales.
+It tells us how profitable the entity's operations are, without yet taking into account its administration and overhead costs."**
+- **"The operating margin is operating profit divided by sales.
+It is a measure of how profitable the company is, before taking into account its interest expenses and taxes."**
+- **"The net margin is net income divided by sales and it measures profitability after everything is taken into account — production costs, overhead, interest expense, and taxes."**
+- By looking at different margins, we can learn more about the reasons for good or bad performance.
 - By looking at different margins, we can learn more about the good and bad performance.

 ### Return on Equity